shd101wyy/Simple/README.md

 Called immediately after the element is done with updating rendering.
 This is not called for the initial render.

-5. `componentWillUnmount`
-Called right before the element is removed.

-6. `componentDidUnmount`
-Called after the element is removed.

 #### Use wrapped native DOM elements
 ```html